Fianko-codes/Fianko-codes/README.md

-# 🌌 Welcome, wanderer...
+# Welcome, wanderer.

-You’ve stumbled upon the digital cave of **Anubhav Prasai, aka Fianko** – part mathematician, part coder.
-Bornt in: Nepal.
+You’ve stumbled into the digital cave of **Anubhav Prasai (Fianko)** — full-time overthinker.
-Never be shy to hit me up in my dms
+Born in Nepal.
+Still here.
+For now.

+DMs are open.

 ---

-## ✨ So, who am I?
+## So who am I?
-- 🧮 A math modeler
-- 🖋️ A **CS** and **Mathematics** enthusiast
+- A CS + Mathematics enthusiast
-- 🎲 Someone who thinks simulations are just video games for grown-ups
-- 🏋️ Currently on a full **glow-up quest** – body, brain, vibes.
-Will probably be in this quest for the entire life
+- On a permanent glow-up quest: body, brain, vibes
+  (there is no endgame) - gotta be pretty one day fr

 ---

-## ⚡ What you’ll find here
+## What you’ll find here
-- 🗂️ **Algorithm training grounds** – CSES solutions neatly organized
+- Sufferings
-- 🌀 Occasional chaos when I forget what sleep is
+- Occasional chaos when sleep loses the battle

-(Probably something more will come aswell)
+More things will appear.
+Probably.

 ---

-## 🛠️ Tools
+## Tools
-`C++` · `Python` · `LaTeX` · `Vim (Used for one day)` · `Linux`
+C++ · Python · LaTeX · Linux · Vim (used once, survived)
-(also: pen, paper, coffee, and way too many thoughts)
+Also: pen, paper, coffee, and way too many thoughts.

 ---

-## 📜 Current lore arc
+## Current lore arc
-Training like a protagonist (I might be one, we never know):
+Training like a protagonist (jury’s still out):
-- Grinding algorithms like XP farming
+- Grinding algorithms like those videos in our watch later
-- Planning the eventual invasion of whichever abroad university
+- Planning the eventual escape to some abroad university

 ---

-## 🌱 Fun facts
+## Fun facts
-- Once biked through monsoon rain just to make it to class, yea and I still do it
+- I have biked through monsoon rain just to make it to class hehe.
-- Considers debugging a form of meditation (I lied)
+- Debugging is meditation for me (Yea, I lied)
-- Believes a math proof can be as beautiful as poetry
-- Slowly transforming from “under construction”